 Next, students must enroll in and complete an accredited Doctor of Physical Therapy (DPT) program.
 DPT degree programs begin with didactic courses in pathophysiology, imaging, biomechanics, anatomy, and more.
-During the second year of the program, students complete their white coat ceremony and enter the clinic for hands-on rotations supervised by a clinical instructor.
+During the second year of the program, physical therapy students complete their white coat ceremony and enter the clinic for hands-on rotations supervised by a clinical instructor.

 More innovative schools may also include a simulation component.
-For example, the University of St. Augustine for Health Sciences (USAHS)—the largest physical therapy school in the United States1—features a state-of-the-art simulation center on each of its five campuses.
+For example, the University of St. Augustine for Health Sciences (USAHS)—the largest PT school in the United States1—features a state-of-the-art simulation center on each of its five campuses.
 There, DPT students have the chance to practice clinical interactions with mock patients before they enter the clinic.

 - Residential DPT: This format blends online coursework with in-person clinical labs on weekdays.
 It typically takes less than three years to complete.